 Kenya Trip Cancellation Insurance for International Travelers - FAQs

-Why buy trip cancelation insurance for Kenya?
+Why buy trip cancellation insurance for Kenya?

-Trip cancellation insurance will help cushion the blow if your bookings are cancelled at the last minute.
+Trip cancellation insurance will help cushion the blow if your bookings are canceled at the last minute.
 While you cannot stop hotels or flights from cancelling your bookings, with insurance, you might be able to avoid the ensuing losses.
 Trip cancellation insurance benefits will help reimburse you for any prepaid, nonrefundable expenses you’ve put down if you have to cancel your trip for a reason specifically listed in your policy’s certificate wording.
 Be sure to check the fine print before purchase to get an idea of what is (and isn’t) covered.

 What all is covered under trip cancellation insurance for Kenya?

 - Check all your documentation.
 If you want to travel to the many national reserves in the country, make sure you have the necessary permits, especially in Maasai Mara.